 This was the first time trying savory Irish soda bread.
-Usually I’ll make them with raisins or cranberries, even chocolate.
+Usually I’ll make soda bread with raisins or cranberries, even chocolate.
 While these sweet versions are damn tasty, they don’t exactly pair up well with a hunk of corned beef and some cabbage.
-I used some Seriously Sharp Cheddar from Cabot for this and it completely lives up to it’s name.
+I used some Seriously Sharp Cheddar from Cabot for this and it completely lives up to its name.
 The cheese and rosemary become speckled through the dough and the smell when baking is just outrageous.

 If you’d like to taste some of that Seriously Sharp Cheddar in real life, make sure to enter my giveaway!
 You can win Cabot’s new Cabot Creamery Cookbook, packed with awesome cheesy recipes, and a Cabot gift box.
 Just leave a comment telling me what you love to eat sharp cheddar with!

 Contest will end on March 31st.
 One winner will be chosen and given 24 hours to reply to my email or another winner will be chosen.
 Open to U.S. residents only, no post office boxes.